jonathan-politzki/jean-memory/deployment_and_integration_plan.md

-# JEAN Memory Deployment & Integration Plan (Updated May 8, 2025)
+# JEAN Memory Deployment & Integration Plan (Updated May 14, 2025)

 This document outlines the plan and progress for deploying the JEAN Memory backend and frontend services to Google Cloud Run, including database setup, authentication, and secure access configuration.

 **Current Status:**
-*   Backend (`jean-memory-api`) is deployed, functional, and connected to Cloud SQL.
-Requires authenticated access.
+*   Backend (`jean-memory-api`) is deployed to Cloud Run, functional, connected to Cloud SQL, and **requires authenticated invocation**.
+Direct public access is blocked by Organization Policy.
-*   Frontend (`jean-memory-frontend`) is deployed and functional.
-Requires authenticated access.
+*   Frontend (`jean-memory-frontend`) is deployed to Cloud Run and functional via `https://app.jeantechnologies.com`.
+Access is secured by Google Cloud Load Balancer and Identity-Aware Proxy (IAP).
-*   Direct browser access to both services via their default `.run.app` URLs is **blocked** (results in 403 Forbidden), likely due to organization security policies, even for authenticated users with `run.invoker` roles.
+*   **Architecture:** The frontend (`server.js`) acts as an authenticated proxy for API calls to the backend.
+Client-side JavaScript calls relative API paths (e.g., `/api/...`), which are handled by `server.js`. `server.js` then makes authenticated calls to the backend service (`https://jean-memory-api-...run.app`) using its Cloud Run service identity.
-*   Access via authenticated `curl` requests (using `gcloud auth print-identity-token`) **works** for both services.
+*   Direct browser access to default Cloud Run `.run.app` URLs remains **blocked** (403 Forbidden).
-*   Access to the frontend via `gcloud run services proxy` **works**, and the Google OAuth login flow was successfully tested through this proxy.
+*   The primary domain `jeantechnologies.com` continues to point to Vercel.
+The Jean application is accessed via the subdomain `app.jeantechnologies.com`.

-**Next Major Goal:** Configure secure browser access to the frontend using Google Cloud Load Balancer and Identity-Aware Proxy (IAP).
+**Next Major Goal:** Phase 6: Final Integrations & Testing.

 ---